laravel/docs/dusk.md

     // Wait a maximum of one second for the selector to contain the given text...
     $browser->waitForTextIn('.selector', 'Hello World', 1);

-You may also wait until the given selector is missing from the page:
+You may also wait until the element matching the given selector is missing from the page:

     // Wait a maximum of five seconds until the selector is missing...
     $browser->waitUntilMissing('.selector');